ChandlerSwift/www/_projects/bus-tracker.md

     and drilling the map!

 I went through several iterations on the display.
-At first, because I don't like wasting resources, I was using an ESP8266 as a controller.
-However, not being able to do live updates and debugging on the date on the device, and having to precompile all the routes into software rather than loading them dynamically (the routes file was a few megabytes; the ESP8266 has, usually, 1MB of RAM) left me unimpressed, so I switched over to a Raspberry Pi 2B+.
-With enough power to run a proper display rather than a 16 character LCD, I rethought my UI, and landed on this:
+At first, because I don't like using high-power devices when much simpler processors will do the trick, I was using an ESP8266 as a controller.
+However, this meant that I wasn't able to do live code updates and debugging on the controller, and that I would have to precompile all the routes into software rather than loading them dynamically[^processing-on-esp8266].
+This left me unimpressed, so I switched over to a Raspberry Pi 2B+.
+With enough power to run a proper display rather than a 16 character LCD, I rethought my UI and landed on this:

+[^processing-on-esp8266]: While I'd much rather be able to download these
+    directly from the device, and preferably on-demand, space constraints win out here.
+The routes file was a few megabytes; the ESP8266 has, usually, 1MB of RAM---it simply wasn't going to fit.

 <div style="display: flex; flex-wrap: wrap; justify-content: center;">
     <img alt="The bus tracker's UI (no route selected)" width="360" src="/images/bus-tracker/ui.png">